See separate coverage of Missing Minutes from:

 - Poison a la Carte: job interviews of "waitresses" with Lewis Hewitt as the judge

-The remaining four Season Two novella stories produced in a version that met overseas requirements (they are on the Freemantle site) were never telecast:
+The remaining four novella stories from Season Two were produced in a version that met overseas requirements (they are listed on the Freemantle site), but were never telecast: Murder Is Corny , Die Like a Dog,.
+Help Wanted, Male, The Cop Killer.

 Below is a listing of the packaging for the telecasts as well as some wonderful screen captures from friends across the waters.